-Our Future Housing Developments
+Our Housing Developments

 Manawanui Complex

-Two bedrooms units are new among the MCT’s housing stock and when considering tenants for the Manawanui Complex preference will be given to people that need the second bedroom, such as tenants requiring a paid overnight carer, or two eligible tenants wanting to share accommodation.
+Two bedrooms units are new among the MCT’s housing stock and when considering tenants for the Manawanui Complex preference will be given to people that need the second bedroom, such as tenants requiring a professional overnight carer, or two eligible tenants wanting to share accommodation.

 Corrick Court